Parking at SSP

 What about sport courses that do not fall under any membership bracket and are pay & play for an hour.
 Do they have to pay?

 Yes, these individuals would have to pay under the new parking policy.
-Options to reduce the impact of this are paid memberships or our annual passes.
+Options to reduce the impact of this are paid memberships or where suitable, dropping off and collecting.

 -